AvdLee/CoreDataBestPractices/README.md

 ## License

-**Core Data Best Pratices** is available under the MIT license, and uses source code from open source projects.
+**Core Data Best Practices** is available under the MIT license, and uses source code from open source projects.
 See the [LICENSE](https://github.com/AvdLee/CoreDataBestPractices/blob/main/LICENSE) file for more info.

 ## Author